fsr/haskell-lessons/script/source/types.rst

 The ``case`` construct
 ----------------------

-The ``case`` construct together with function application basically comprise everything which you can do with Haskell at runtime.
+The ``case`` construct together with function application basically comprises everything which you can do in Haskell.
 The ``case`` construct is used to deconstruct a type and gain access to the data contained withtin.